Djylove/H3-WAM/README.md

 # RoboTwin
 bash scripts/train_zero1.sh 8 task=robotwin_uncond_3cam_384_1e-4

+bash scripts/train_zero1.sh 8 task=robotwin_hierarchical_3cam_384_1e-4
 ```
+## We are currently testing based on the hierarchical model and the Robotwin environment.

 For LIBERO, we train on a single node with 8 GPUs.
 For RoboTwin, we use 64 GPUs to accelerate training.
 You can try reducing the GPU count or training epochs.